gvwilson/sdxpy/src/interp/index.md

 [%f interp-concept-map %] summarizes the ideas introduced in this chapter.
 A lot is going on here,
 but the central idea is that a program is just another kind of data.
+Please see [%x bonus %] for extra material related to these ideas.

 [% figure
    slug="interp-concept-map"